Avantgarde95/PySIC/README.md

 # PySIC
 A simple programming language with a BASIC-like grammar.

 This language is not suitable for practical use; There are few keywords and the performance is very bad.

 I just created this to study about implementing a programming language, but you can play with this freely if you want :)

 - Latest version : 1.0

-- Usage : python pysic.py (source.psc)
+- Usage : python pysic.py YourSourceFile.psc

 - Simple documentation :